Robinlovelace/Creating-maps-in-R/intro-spatial.md

-are compiled in-line: the `##` indicates this is output from R. Some of the output from the code below is quite long so we only show the output that is useful - it should also be clear when we have decided to omit an image from this document to save space.
+are compiled in-line: the `##` indicates this is output from R. Some of the output from the code below is quite long so some is omitted.
+It should also be clear when we have decided to omit an image to save space.
 All images in this document are small and low-quality to save space;
 they should
 display better on your computer screen and can be saved at any resolution.
 The code presented here is not the only way to do things: we encourage you to